adrianababakanian/gatsby-personal-site-netlify/src/pages/code/cal-hacks-permanent-site/index.md

 ## Implementation Logic
 For each of the content pages, I separated the screen into a title and content half.
 This decision was primarily informed by my desire to maintain the visual design scheme established by the permanent branding while simultaneously addressing the usability results for my user testing on the color palette.

+## Takeaways
+Creating a visual brand and then translating it into an interaction-driven interface was a really fun experience for me.
+The process of doing so revealed disparities in visual and interaction logic &mdash; resolving these complexities has afforded me a strength in using visual intuitions to inform interface implementation.
+I'm hence well-positioned to operate at the juxtaposition of design and implementation.